CameronWD/Restful-Motoracing-API/README.md

 PostgreSQL stands out among RDBMS options and has been chosen for this project.
 Its robustness, reliability, and ability to handle a vast amount of interconnected data make it an ideal choice.
 The popularity of PostgreSQL among developers leads to it being well documented, easing troubleshooting.
 It also boasts strong community support, enhancing its appeal due to the greater ability to find resources.

 Key features of PostgreSQL include its ability to efficiently process complex queries, which is essential for detailed analyses of race results.
-It's also extensible, enabling the addition of various functionalities and creating custom functions and data types.
+It's also extensible, enabling the addition of various functionalities by creating custom functions and data types.
 This flexibility allows it to cater to a wide range of use cases.
 Furthermore, PostgreSQL’s ACID compliance underscores the integrity and consistency of data transactions.

 However, potential drawbacks should be considered.
 When compared to some other RDBMS, PostgreSQL exhibits slower read speeds.
 There may also be a steep learning curve during initial setup due to its complexity.
 Lastly, being an open-source system managed by multiple communities, PostgreSQL can occasionally present compatibility issues with certain setups.